 Remember that all marketing efforts should be based on a flawless understanding of your target audience.
 You need to know who’s going to use your app and adapt your messaging, visuals, and ad placements to their tastes.
 This will make your advertising attract the right people, who might be interested in using your digital product.
-It’s crucial, considering that there are more active mobile app users in 2021 than any time before.
+It’s crucial, considering that there are more active mobile app users in 2023 than at any time before.

 A soft launch is when you release your app to a restricted market (for example one country only) before publishing it globally.
 That way, you can test your features, ads, and user retention before spending lots of money.
 During this soft launch, your team will fix any code that needs fixing, improve on the user experience, test landing page and app store page conversion rates, as well as discover the initial user retention.
 Remember to choose your testing grounds carefully.
 Consider if the size of your target audience there will make this test worthwhile.

 A perfect soft launch should be short: typically, between 3 and 4 weeks.
 Just enough time to gather and understand data and fix everything major that might come up.
 Be prepared.
 Your app must be ready and work as intended, with QA tests and an alpha test with limited users already done beforehand.
 Prepare everything like you would do for a classic, worldwide launch — because it will be a real launch, at least for some users.
 Make sure your servers are strong enough to handle a spike in user base, optimize your app store presence and landing page, be ready to track your KPIs.

 With that out of our way, let’s explore our list.